Michael Lindsay-Hogg: Personal life

 Lindsay-Hogg married Lucy Mary Davies in 1967; they divorced in 1971.
 Lucy Lindsay-Hogg subsequently became the second wife of photographer Antony Armstrong-Jones, 1st Earl of Snowdon, in 1978.

-For 10 years, in the 1970s, Lindsay-Hogg was romantically involved with British actress Jean Marsh.
-He had also been involved with Gloria Vanderbilt, who had assured Lindsay-Hogg that Orson Welles was his father.
+For 10 years, in the 1970s, Lindsay-Hogg was romantically involved with English actress Jean Marsh.
+He has also been involved with Gloria Vanderbilt, who had assured Lindsay-Hogg that Orson Welles was his father.
+He was also reportedly romantically linked with Mary Tyler Moore, whom he directed on Broadway in Whose Life Is It Anyway?

-In 1999, he succeeded to the baronetcy of Rotherfield Hall in East Sussex after the death of his father Sir Edward Lindsay-Hogg, 4th Baronet.
+Lindsay-Hogg's father Sir Edward Lindsay-Hogg died in 1999 and Lindsay-Hogg was next in line to succeed to the baronetcy of Rotherfield Hall in East Sussex, but took no steps to prove his succession; the baronetcy is listed as dormant on the official roll.